anuragverma108/WildGuard/README.md

    cd wildguard
 2. **Open the Project**

-Locate the `index.html` file in the project folder and open it in your preferred web browser.
+Use your favorite code editor, like Visual Studio Code, Sublime Text, Atom, you name it.

 3. **Run the Project**

-Simply open `index.html` in your browser, and the WildGuard website will be up and running!
+Simply run `npm run dev` in your terminal, and the WildGuard website will be up and running!

 ## How You Can Contribute :bulb: